dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 ### What is Azle?
 Azle is a TypeScript Canister Development Kit (CDK) for the Internet Computer (IC).
 It provides a set of libraries and tools that make it easy to build and deploy canisters on the IC platform.
 Azle allows web developers to bring their TypeScript/JavaScript skills to the IC and use various npm packages and VS Code intellisense.
 In this tutorial, you will use Azle to create and deploy your canisters.

-Azle is still in development and does not yet have many live, successful, continuously operating applications deployed to the IC.
+It's important to note that Azle is currently in a beta development stage.
+This means while it offers a robust and valuable framework for development, it is continuously evolving and may undergo significant changes.
+As such, there may be occasional hiccups, and it doesn't yet have many live, successful, continuously operating applications deployed to the IC.
+We encourage all users to read the [disclaimer](https://demergent-labs.github.io/azle/azle.html#disclaimer).

 If you want to learn more about Azle, check out the [Azle documentation](https://demergent-labs.github.io/azle/the_azle_book.html).